PixelPri111/DeskGuard/README.md

 ```
 ✅ Seeded 20 desks
 🧹 Sweeper started in DEMO mode
-🚀 DeskGuard server running on http://localhost:5000
+🚀 DeskGuard server running on port 5000
 ```

-> The SQLite database file (`deskguard.sqlite`) is created automatically on first run.
-No setup required.
+> Tables and desk seeding happen automatically on first boot — no manual SQL needed.

-### 3. Start the Frontend
+### 4. Start the Frontend

 Open a new terminal tab: